 More ILL guidelines can be viewed on the Library's Mission & Guidelines page.

 What can be requested through ILL?

 Most anything that a library would typically lend: books, articles, dissertations, etc. Conversely, libraries will not loan what most libraries keep close on hand: text books, reference books, DVDs, entire journal volumes or issues, rare or expensive materials, and some media items that are restricted by license (like ebooks).
 We will attempt to request these items, but cannot guarantee to find a library willing to lend.

 What cannot be requested through ILL?

 We highly recommend patrons do not request current textbooks or popular books that have been published within the last 6 months.
 They are almost never available through ILL.
 See this link if your request is cancelled.
 If you would like a new title that is not in the TCC Library collection please submit a request using our Suggest a Resource form.

-The TCC Library does not request popular DVDs and films through ILL for student checkout either, as most libraries are unwilling to lend their in-demand items out.
+The TCC Library does not typically request new and popular films through ILL for student checkout either, as most libraries are unwilling to lend their in-demand items out.
 The Tulsa City-County Library has these items available in their circulating collection.
 They are not a library we can currently borrow from on your behalf.
 All TCC students can access the Tulsa City-County Library with a current library card.
 Visit www.tulsalibrary.org/application to apply for a library card.

 How long does it take?

 It varies depending on the availability of the item requested, where it is shipping from, and its format.
 Articles/copy requests arrive, on average, within 2-3 days and are typically sent electronically (you will be notified via email when it is available); books within 1-2 weeks and are sent via mail.
 Please note these times are estimates.
 Holidays and school closings may add additional time.
 See this link for more info.